Light Box Therapy for Seasonal Affective Disorder (SAD)

 How light therapy helps against depression

 Light therapy is also called heliotherapy and phototherapy.
-When the body is exposed to blue light of specific wavelengths similar to the sun, it begins to produce cortisol, a hormone that is connected to wakefulness and action.
-By stimulating the production of cortisol, one is able to counteract the excessive sleepiness and disrupted sleep patterns which are symptoms of SAD.
+When the body is exposed to blue light of specific wavelengths similar to the sun, it begins to produce cortisol.
+Cortisol is a hormone that is connected to wakefulness and action.
+When one stimulates the production of cortisol, one is able to counteract the excessive sleepiness and disrupted sleep patterns which are symptoms of SAD.

 Aside from the more commonly used lightboxes that employ continuous light, recent research also suggests that short, high-intensity light flashes during the night may be effective for regulating the circadian rhythm.
 This kind of therapy can be particularly helpful for treating jetlag.